inv4fee2020/pli_node_conf/node_backup_restore.md

 ## Renaming a VPS

-By renaming the VPS it saves on having to rename a number of files, which can possibly introduce further issues.
+By renaming the VPS it can potentially save on having to rename a number of files, which can possibly introduce further issues.

 **Back ground ::**  The deployment scripts use the following command; from which the filenames are derived.